- Reference Number: HEY-498/2020

 - Agreed to have it performed.

 The kidney biopsy is usually performed in the X-ray Department.
-You will be asked to lie on your front and a pillow may be placed under your tummy to help in the procedure.
-The Radiographer will do an ultrasound scan to check the position of your kidneys and allow the doctor to choose a site from which to take the biopsy.
+You will be asked to lie on your front and a pillow may be placed under your stomach to help in the procedure.
+The radiographer will do an ultrasound scan to check the position of your kidneys and allow the doctor to choose a site from which to take the biopsy.

 Either kidney may be biopsied.
 You will be covered with sterile towels.
 The skin will be cleaned and numbed with an injection of local anaesthetic into the skin over your kidney.
 There may be some slight discomfort.
 Once the skin is numb, a biopsy needle is inserted through the skin to take the biopsy.
 This may be repeated 2 or 3 times.
 You will be asked to take a breath in and hold your breath so that your kidney does not move.
 Most people feel only a pushing sensation.
 Afterwards a plaster is placed over the site and a further scan of the kidney is done to check for any bleeding.